Brazoria County Court Records

 Requesting Copies

-Copies of probate documents can be obtained in person at the County Clerk’s office at 237 E. Locust, Suite 102, Angleton, TX 77515, or by email or mail.
-Requesters who do not have the case number will be charged a $5.00 name search fee.
+You can get copies of probate documents in person at the County Clerk's office at 237 E. Locust, Suite 102, Angleton, TX 77515, or by email or mail.
+If you don't have the case number, a $5.00 name search fee applies.
 Copy fees follow the standard County Clerk schedule: $1.00 per page for non-certified copies, and $5.00 per document plus $1.00 per page for certified copies.
-Email requesters must process payment through the Clerk’s verified payment provider using Bureau Code 3433402 and include the payment confirmation number in their email to cclerkpublic@brazoriacountytx.gov.
+Email requesters must process payment through the Clerk's verified payment provider using Bureau Code 3433402 and include the payment confirmation number in their email to cclerkpublic@brazoriacountytx.gov.

 Probate records are generally open to public inspection.
-However, guardianship files may contain medical or financial information subject to redaction, and any record sealed by court order will not be available without a specific judicial authorization.
-All fees listed throughout this guide should be verified against the County Clerk’s current fee schedule and the District Clerk’s published rates, as amounts are subject to legislative or administrative changes.
+Guardianship files, however, may contain medical or financial information subject to redaction, and any record sealed by court order will not be available without specific judicial authorization.
+Always verify all fees against the County Clerk's current fee schedule and the District Clerk's published rates, as amounts are subject to legislative or administrative changes.